Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-Italy, as a member of the European Union (EU), is subject to the accounting, auditing, financial and sustainability reporting legislation, directives, and regulations issued by the European Commission, which have been transposed into national law.
+Italy, as a member of the European Union (EU), is subject to accounting, auditing, financial reporting, and sustainability reporting requirements established through EU Regulations and Directives as transposed into national law.
+The national legal and regulatory framework is aligned with the EU acquis communautaire in the areas of corporate reporting, statutory audit, and professional oversight.

 -